Diana and her Companions(Diana en haar Nimfen)

 It was also discovered that canvas has been also been trimmed along the left-hand side after it left the artist's studio.
 The kneeling figure to the right once fit almost entirely within the composition.

-Vermeer's rendition of Diana is highly unusual for the time.
+Vermeer's portrayal of Diana is highly unusual for the time.
 The figure of Diana, the virgin goddess of hunting who personifies chastity, can only be identified by a small crescent moon on her forehead.
 She sports neither bow and arrow nor dead game to signal her formidable ability as a huntress.
 Vermeer has presented both Diana and her entourage clothed rather than nude, as they conventionally appeared in paintings of this theme.
-Diana stands absorbed in meditative calm without a trace of her feared temper.
-Her pose, although reversed, is often traced to the Bathsheba by Rembrandt.
+Diana stands absorbed in meditative calm without a trace of her feared temper./p>

 According to the art historian Celeste Brusati, the young Vermeer may have intended to put himself and his viewers into Actaeon's place as illicit beholders.
 Lest we fail to note that substitution, Vermeer has included subtle reminders of Actaeon's tragic fate in the form of the dog gazing at a thistle, a traditional symbol of transience.